baowaly/PredictingReviewHelpfulness/README.md

 ### 3. Add target variable/column

-Steam helpfulness (target variable) of a review is defined by the rating score of that review.
-The rating score of a particular review is computed taking the lower bound of Wilson scoreconfidence interval for a Binomial parameter.
+Steam helpfulness (target variable) of a review is defined by the rating score (here, ws.score) of that review.<!--- The rating score of a particular review is computed taking the lower bound of Wilson scoreconfidence interval for a Binomial parameter.
 In this case, we have used an R function "binom.confint" from the "binom" package.

 ``` r
 ##calculate Wilson score (rating)